Belépés címtáras azonosítással

 Practice: Creating and using processes and threads on Linux, monitoring their operation.
 FreeRTOS threads in practice and monitoring their operations.

 5. Mutual exclusion, synchronization, and communication in systems having shared memory.
 Sufficient condition to run task in parallel (Bernstein's condition).
 Lock-bit, semaphore, mutex, multiple readers single writer mutex, etc. and their operation and usage demonstrated using design patterns.
-Spinlocks and sleeplocks, their operation, and their effect on the performance of the embedded system including real-time properties and energy use.
+Spinlocks and sleeplocks, their operation, and their effect on the performance of the embedded system including real-time properties and energy use.6.
+Analyses of practical solutions for mutual exclusion, synchronization, and communication as a case study.

 Practice: Mutual exclusion, synchronization, and communication 1.